vueandme/pizza-components/docs/tasting.md

 Let's shake up our components with a breeze of change!

-- Change the props names of `IngridientItem`
+- Change the props names of `IngredientItem`
-- Change `IngridientList` and `IngridientDropdown` to reverse the order of the list
+- Change `IngredientList` and `IngredientDropdown` to reverse the order of the list
 - Refactor the test accordingly

 How easy / hard was to refactor the tests?